 Filters for key criteria such as open access type and publishers

-With options to search using your abstract or browse and filter by keyword, the JRS helps you identify the most suitable journals for your research, reducing the risk of desk rejection because your submission isn’t relevant, and helping you reach the most relevant audience.
+The JRS helps you identify suitable journals for your research, reducing the risk of rejection because your submission isn’t relevant and helping you reach the most relevant audience.
 You can ensure that you are focussing on just the most relevant journals and improve your chances of being accepted.

 When undertaking literature reviews, a key part of the literature searching process is critical appraisal where you decide what to include and what to discard.
 As well as screening for relevance, you should consider if it was published in a trustworthy source.
 This isn't always easy to assess, but our supplementary tool, the Journal Lookup Service (JLS) can help!

 Use the JRS Browse function to search for specific journals.
 Any journal you find in the JRS has passed the FSTA assessment policy and you can be confident the journal is peer-reviewed and not predatory.